caioariede/django-input-mask/README.md

 **Requirements**

-* jQuery up to 1.8.x version (Not compatible with jQuery 1.9 yet)
+* jQuery 1.8 or higher

-Note: _We do not include jQuery in this package, you must add it by your hands._
+We do not include jQuery in this package, you must add it by your hands.

+**Note:**
+*jQuery 1.9 support will be granted through the [jQuery Migrate Plugin](https://github.com/jquery/jquery-migrate).*
+*Just take a look on [example_project/templates/form.html](example_project/example_project/templates/form.html) file for an example.*

 **Installation**